Met Office specialists support COVID-19 research effort

 “Although not medical experts, our staff have significant expert knowledge on the science of modelling and the technical ability to conduct it and we are continually investigating how else we may be able to support.”

 The working group will continue to assess how the expert knowledge at the Met Office could be of use to others across the world throughout the pandemic.
 Be that through scientific support or technological capacity.
-A summary of the working group's activity can be found on our COVID-19 support information page.

 During the lockdown restrictions, the Met Office has continued to function operationally with the vast majority of staff working from home.
 More information on how the Met Office is operating in these unprecedented times can be found on our COVID-19 information page.